TrizahNabwire/TrizahNabwire/README.md

 - 👋 Hi, I’m @TrizahNabwire
-- 👀 I’m interested in Android development
+- 👀 I’m interested in Android development and Web development
-- 🌱 I’m currently learning kotlin
-- 💞️ I’m looking to collaborate on how to level up my skills
 - 📫 How to reach me Twitter: @NabwireTrizah

 <!---